Sethie2001/ArtistSethie-Portflio/src/index.md

 ---

 # About the Artist
-Seth Arnould is currently studying at the UTS Animal Logic Academy, focusing on Layout and Previs.
-Their goal is to become a Previs/Layout Artist, combining their passion for camera work and storytelling in animation.
+Seth Arnould has graduated from the UTS Animal Logic Academy, where they focused on Layout and Previs.
+Their goal is to become a Previs/Layout Artist in the animation indutry but also develop more into VFX Layout, and to contuine to combine their passion for camera work and storytelling.
+At the academy, Seth has honed their skills to excel in this field.
 [Read More...](/aboutme)